-- 8.2 Notify the Headteacher/line manager as early as possible in accordance with local school procedures.
-Phone Mrs Jo Bourne (Assistant Headteacher) and leave a message for on the school answerphone if there is no-one there at least one hour before the beginning of the school day. - 8.3 In the case of the Headteacher notify Mrs Jo Bourne (Assistant Headteacher) and Mr Mark Haysom (Chair of Governors).
-If the Chair is not informed, Mrs Bourne will inform them. - 8.4 Provide an explanation of the absence on the first day of sickness and, where possible, an indication of a likely return date or in accordance with local procedures. - 8.5 The above notification should be repeated on day four and day seven where employees continue to be absent due to sickness or in accordance with local procedures. - 8.6 Where an employee becomes ill during the working day and has to go home they must inform the Headteacher/line manager prior to leaving the school premises. - 8.7 If an employee is unable to notify the Headteacher/line manager of an absence (e.g. if they are hospitalised or abroad) they should make arrangements for contact to be made on their behalf. - 8.8 If an employee is on long term sickness and it is clear at the outset an employee will be absent longer than seven days, arrangements should be agreed for the level of contact between the Headteacher/line manager and employee without the need to follow the notification procedures at day four and seven. - 8.9 Arrangements should be made for teachers to notify the Headteacher/line manager during any school closure periods of becoming fit to return to work. - 8.10 Employees should notify Headteachers/line managers of their intention to return to work in advance of doing so to enable cover arrangements to be managed/ceased appropriately.
+- 8.2 Notify the Headteacher/line manager as early as possible in accordance with local school procedures or at least one hour before the beginning of the school day. - 8.3 In the case of the Headteacher notify Assistant Headteacher, who will in turn notify the Chair of Governors. - 8.4 Provide an explanation of the absence on the first day of sickness and, where possible, an indication of a likely return date or in accordance with local procedures. - 8.5 The above notification should be repeated on day four and day seven where employees continue to be absent due to sickness or in accordance with local procedures. - 8.6 Where an employee becomes ill during the working day and has to go home they must inform the Headteacher/line manager prior to leaving the school premises. - 8.7 If an employee is unable to notify the Headteacher/line manager of an absence (e.g. if they are hospitalised or abroad) they should make arrangements for contact to be made on their behalf. - 8.8 If an employee is on long term sickness and it is clear at the outset an employee will be absent longer than seven days, arrangements should be agreed for the level of contact between the Headteacher/line manager and employee without the need to follow the notification procedures at day four and seven. - 8.9 Arrangements should be made for teachers to notify the Headteacher/line manager during any school closure periods of becoming fit to return to work. - 8.10 Employees should notify Headteachers/line managers of their intention to return to work in advance of doing so to enable cover arrangements to be managed/ceased appropriately.